The trident, or trisula, is a three-pronged staff symbolizing great power across many traditions.

 Transcendence

 Neptune’s trident represents a connection between the physical and spiritual worlds.
-It embodies our quest for transcendence to the spiritual world and represents our ability to find meaning within our own world.
 It is a symbol of hope for those on a spiritual journey, illustrating that the prize of transcendence is within our grasp.

 8. Algiz Rune